 Once it is extracted, it can be consumed in a number of ways.
 It is often used as a sublingual oil.
 Placed under the tongue, the oil is quickly absorbed into the bloodstream, where it can take effect.
 The oil can also be vaped, or made into an edible product such as a capsule or gummy.
 CBD is also packaged in topicals such as balms, creams, and lotions.

 When the product is consumed, the CBD it contains binds to the cannabinoid receptors in the human body.
-In this way, it reduces inflammation and helps the body to reach a state of homeostasis.
-Because of this ability, has reported effectiveness at treating many different conditions; among them are depression, anxiety, alcoholism, acne, arthritis, nausea, motion sickness, menstrual cramps, cancer, epilepsy, insomnia, and many others.
+In this way, it is thought to have the potential to reduce inflammation and help the body to reach a state of homeostasis.
+Individual users report effectiveness at treating many different conditions; among them are depression, anxiety, alcoholism, acne, arthritis, nausea, motion sickness, menstrual cramps, cancer, epilepsy, insomnia, and many others.
 If you suffer from any of these conditions, CBD may be worth a try.

 If you’ve elected to try a CBD product, you need to make sure that you select the best product available to you.
 Unfortunately, not all CBD products are created equal, and there are plenty of low-quality products out there that will simply not produce the desired effects.
 Some of them may even contain impurities that render the product unsafe.
 Before buying any CBD containing product, get online and do some research.
 Find out where the product was produced.

 Where was the hemp grown?
 Is it the best quality available?
 How about the extraction process?
 Was it done in a laboratory?
 Or just in someone’s basement?
 Has the product been tested for impurities?
 Are you able to request those test results?
 Does the product contain any THC?
 If so, how much?
 Rooted Hemp Co. sells locally grown CBD products, and provides complete lab results right on the product page.
 This is the best way to be transparent.